JattKisaan/campd-visualizer/README.md

 I'm alright with the implementation so far, with the exception of the `CircleMarker` objects.
 Whenever the start or end dates are changed, these have to be redrawn, and some [light searching](https://www.google.com/search?q=circlemarker+slow+update+dash-leaflet&rlz=1C1GCEA_enUS1141US1141&oq=circlemarker+slow+update+dash-leaflet&gs_lcrp=EgZjaHJvbWUyBggAEEUYOdIBCDkxODJqMGo5qAIAsAIB&sourceid=chrome&ie=UTF-8) suggested that this is quite slow.
 I have noticed this to be a really annoying issue, especially on laptops of normal computational power.
-The consensus seems that a much faster approach would be to use GEOjson to draw these points on the map.
+The consensus seems that a much faster approach would be to use [GeoJSON](https://www.dash-leaflet.com/docs/geojson_tutorial) to draw these points on the map.
 Perhaps I'll get around to fixing this at some point.